Moebirdie/ebuy-backend/README.md

 ## Description

 This application demonstrates the use of Express.js, Sequelize and MySQL to create the backend APIs to support an eCommerce site.
-The API calls include all CRUD operations for each table.
+More importantly this application focuses on the use of ORMs (Object Relational Mapping tools) and their ability to connect object oriented programming to interact with a relational database.
+The API calls included in this application include all CRUD operations for each table.
 This application is intended to be using in conjunction with a front-end to display, update and remove information from a database.
 The responses are intended to be used to display appropriate information once the action is completed.

 Link to video recording: [Video Recording]()